-Borrow and Waste pits have been changed significantly in RoadEng version 7.0.
-This example illustrates two new pit properties: (1) Pits can now have a variable volume; (2) Pits have a site preparation cost.
+This example illustrates Smart Pits and two of their pit properties: (1) Pits can have a variable volume; (2) Pits have a site preparation cost.

-- 1. Vertile | Open <RoadEngResource> \ LiDAR\ Road6 4.dsnx. - 2.
-View | Retrieve the screen layout < Defaults and Layouts > \Training \ training Opt Haul.dlt. - 3.
-Activate the data window in the bottom left hand corner.
+- 1. File | Open <RoadEngResource> \ LiDAR\ Road6 4.dsnx. - 2.
+View | Retrieve the screen layout training Opt Haul.dlt. from the Training folder of the screen layout dropdown. - 3.
+Activate the data window in the bottom left-hand corner.